What is a credit union?

 Their three main aims are:

-In 2022, the British credit union sector had over 1.44 million members, including over 100,000 junior depositors.
+In 2023, the British credit union sector surpassed 1.5 million members (including junior members) for the first time.
 Internationally, there are 400 million credit union members.

 How do credit unions work?